-If you expect your income to be lower than you'd hoped for more than a few months, check out Income-Based Repayment.
-Your required payment in IBR can be as little as $0 when your income is very low.
-See tip 4 for more about IBR and other repayment options.
+If you expect your income to be lower than you'd hoped for more than a few months, check out income-driven repayment plans (IDR).
+Your required payment in IDR can be as little as $0 when your income is very low.
+See tip 4 for more about IDR and other repayment options.

 6. Stay out of Trouble!
 Ignoring your student loans has serious consequences that can last a lifetime.
 Not paying can lead to delinquency and default.
-For federal loans, default kicks in after nine months of non-payment.
+For federal loans, default kicks in after at least nine months of non-payment.
 When you default, your total loan balance becomes due, your credit score is ruined, the total amount you owe increases dramatically, and the government can garnish your wages and seize your tax refunds if you default on a federal loan.
 For private loans, default can happen much more quickly and can put anyone who co-signed for your loan at risk as well.
 Talk to your lender right away if you're in danger of default.
 You can also find helpful information at studentloanborrowerassistance.org.

 7. Prepay If You Can: If you can afford to pay more than your required monthly payment - every time or now and then - you can lower the amount of interest you have to pay over the life of the loan.
 To pay down your loan more quickly, make sure to include a written request to your lender specifying that the extra amount be applied to your loan balance, and continue making payments each month.
 Otherwise, your prepayment may automatically be credited to a future payment and you may not be billed for the next month.

 8. Pay Off the Most Expensive Loans First: If you're considering paying off one or more of your loans ahead of schedule, start with the one that has the highest interest rate.
 If you have private loans in addition to federal loans, start with your private loans, since they almost always have higher interest rates and lack the flexible repayment options and other protections of federal loans.